JeffersonLab/clara-docs/docs/clas/installation.md

 {% download file: install-claracre-clas.sh, name: install-claracre-clas %}

-Change permission of this file to make it executable and
+Change permission of this file to make it executable, and run:
 ```
-> ./install-claracre-clas.sh
+./install-claracre-clas.sh
 ```

 This will install default version of the CLAS12 software (4a.5.5).
-In case you want to install specific version xx.x.x
+In case you want to install specific version:
 ```
-> ./install-claracre-clas.sh -v xx.x.x
+./install-claracre-clas.sh -v <version>
 ```